Hosein-rad/My-Journey-/devlog.md

 - been leaning non-stop. finished React to a decent level, now I'm diving into the API world
 - had no clue how useful and simple to grasp fetch API is! feels like a world opened up to me!
 - nothing worth sharing these days... just creating and deleting small projects to learn delicate stuff

+### day 61 (13/5/1404)
+- started a project called **Cryptionary**. this will be the project to showcase my skills. so I'll be going as deep as I can
+- folder structure, wireframes, and a bit of UI is done so far
+- very tired at the end of each day... been neglecting writing devlog. kinda don't see the point tho!

+### day